-HACETTEPE UNIVERSITY FACULTY OF LETTERS DEPARTMENT OF ENGLISH LANGUAGE AND LITERATURE Syllabus Title of the Course: IED 485 (03) Contemporary English Novel (IV) Instructor: Prof. Dr. Serpil OPPERMANN Year and Term: 2015 Fall Wednesday 13:00-15:50 B2/203 Class Hours and Rooms:

-Aim and Content: This course focuses on the English novel from the 1950s to the present.
-Major technical innovations, writing modes and themes that have emerged in the novel genre, especially after the 1960s, will be introduced within the context of postmodern social formations, fictional and theoretical developments and cultural debates in England.
-1950s low-key social realism, The Movement, 1960s search for experimental modes of writing, the mark of postmodernism and its stylistic novelties in the 1970 and 1980s, historiographic metafiction in the 1990s, and the most recent CLI-FI, or Climate Change Fiction (aka the Anthropocene Fictions) with environmental themes and concerns, will be studied in depth.
-The primary reading of the course consists of 6 prescribed novels and exemplary chapters from others.
-The students are expected to read the critical writings of selected postmodernist theorists, and the ecocritical approaches.
-The initial focus will be mainly on the concepts relating to postmodern novels, such as the use of self-reflexivity and self-consciousness, intertextuality, parody and pastiche, irony, play, process, textuality and fictionality.
+HACETTEPE UNIVERSITY FACULTY OF LETTERS DEPARTMENT OF ENGLISH LANGUAGE AND LITERATURE Syllabus Title of the Course: IED 485 (03) Contemporary British Novel (IV)Instructor: Prof. Dr. Serpil OPPERMANNYear and Term: 2016 FallClass Hours and Rooms: Tuesday 13:00-15:50B2/2013Aim and Content: This course aims to explore the British novel and its formal and thematic developments from 1950s to the present day.
+Major technical innovations, writing modes and themes that have emerged in the novel, especially after the 1960s, will be introduced within the context of postmodern social formations, fictional and theoretical developments and cultural debates in Britain.
+The novels are grouped around the core generic and conceptual frameworks of 1950s low-key social realism, The Movement, 1960s search for experimental modes of writing, the mark of postmodernism and its stylistic novelties in the 1970 and 1980s, historiographic metafiction in the 1990s, and the emergent modes of environmentalist approaches as responses to climate change and various other ecological issues with apocalyptic imaginaries and ecological futurities.
+Through a focused study of contemporary fiction the course is designed to equip students with a crtical understanding of the changing literary landscapes in Britain.
+The primary reading of the course consists of 6 prescribed novels.
+The students are expected to study the critical writings of certain postmodernist theorists and offer critical approaches informed by their ideas.
+The focus will be mainly on the concepts relating to postmodernn novels, such as the use of self-reflexivity and self-consciousness, intertextuality, parody and pastiche, irony, play, process, textuality and fictionality.
 Postmodern approaches to representation and history, the paradoxes of fictive versus real, the use of ex-centric characters and narrators, the subversion of traditional modes of writing and the challenging of metanarratives will be studied in depth.
-In addition, cli-fi themes, such us global pollution, floods, storms, ocean acidification, disappearing species, rising levels of CO2 in the air and extreme weather events brought on by climate change will be discussed.
+We will also discuss climate change fiction and the Anthropocene narratives dealing with themes, such us global pollution, floods, storms, ocean acidification, disappearing species, rising levels of CO2 in the air and extreme weather events brought on by climate change.
 The Anthropocene discourse will be introduced in these discussions.
+The discussions will center around the question of "how can fiction help raise environmental awareness and change our anthropocentric conceptions of the earth?"
 If time permits, I will also introduce Posthumanism.
 Novels to be studied:

-John Fowles- Mantissa (as metafiction) [and excerpts from Steven Hall's Raw Shark Texts] Jeanette Winterson- Boating for Beginners (postmodern parody, playfulness, intertextuality) Peter Ackroyd- Hawksmoor (as historiographic metafiction) [and excerpts from Graham Swift's Waterland] Jim Crace- The Gift of Stones Maggie Gee- The Ice People (as Cli-Fi) Liz Jensen- The Rapture (in relation to the Anthropocene narratives) Course Outline:

-Week I - II: Introduction to the social and cultural background in the 1950s and 1960s: (The Movement and the Angry Young Men Novelists, and Low-Key Realism) Week III: Introduction to Postmodernism in fiction, and the subversion of "Realist Conventions."
+John Fowles- Mantissa (as metafiction) [and excerpts from Steven Hall's The Raw Shark Texts] Jeanette Winterson- Boating for Beginners (postmodern parody, playfulness, intertextuality) Peter Ackroyd- Hawksmoor (as historiographic metafiction) [and excerpts from Graham Swift's Waterland] Jim Crace- The Gift of Stones Peter Ackroyd- Plato Papers Liz Jensen- The Rapture (in relation to the Anthropocene narratives) Course Outline: Week I - II: Introduction to the social and cultural background in the 1950s and 1960s: (The Movement and the Angry Young Men Novelists, and Low-Key Realism) Week III: Introduction to Postmodernism in fiction, and the subversion of "Realist Conventions."
 Reading Material: